Basic principles

 Auto Layout

-Figma's layout features seamlessly align with coding principles.
+Figma's layout features align with coding principles.
 Specifically, the Auto Layout functionality draws inspiration from the flexbox model in CSS.
 This allows you to effortlessly stack multiple frames either vertically or horizontally, with the option to apply precise gaps between them.
 The translation of these layouts into CSS is intuitive and efficient.
 To gain a deeper understanding of how Auto Layout functions, I recommend exploring the comprehensive documentation on this feature (opens in a new tab).

 Constraints